geard8/team-PiedPiper-agiledb-doe21/README.md

 ___

-This repo is for documentation of assignment u04a-sql-scrum.
+This repo is for PiedPiper group assignment u04a-sql-scrum.

 The goal of this assignment is to design and implement a SQL database in Postgres.
 In the design phase we've created a logical model and a physical model to visualise entities, attributes, relationships and constraints.